-International students must be able to present evidence that they have earned a degree which is the equivalent of the Bachelor of Arts degree offered in American colleges and universities.
+International students must be able to present evidence that they have earned a degree which is the equivalent of a United States' hight school diploma or equivalent college credits offered in American colleges and universities.
 International students will need to have their academic records and transcripts evaluated by World Education Services, Inc. (www.wes.org).

 World Education Services, Inc. should be contacted for information in obtaining the necessary forms.
 World Education Services, Inc. charges a fee for this evaluation.
-Please request that World Education Services, Inc. forward directly to the Seminary a document-by-document copy of the evaluation.
+Please request that World Education Services, Inc. forward directly to the Seminary a courseby-course copy of the evaluation.